-Chapman’s Reflexes were identified by Osteopathic Physician Frank Chapman in the 1920s, to stimulate nerve and lymph flow to individual organs and glands.
-Light pressure is applied on reflex points along the sternum, ribs, back of neck, pelvic crest, and outsides of the legs (near the IT bands) to support the body’s coming into balance, and improve its function and self-regulating abilities.
+Chapman’s Neurolymphatic Reflexes were identified by Osteopathic Physician Frank Chapman in the 1920s, to stimulate nerve and lymph flow to individual organs and glands.
+Light pressure is applied on reflex points in the abdomen, along the sternum, ribs, back of neck, pelvic crest, and outsides of the legs (near the IT bands) to support the body’s coming into balance, and improve its function and self-regulating abilities.
 It addresses different systems in the body by grouping specific points together.
 The hands-on contact gently stimulates and releases the points and corresponding organs and glands for the following systems:

 - endocrine and reproductive